mottibec/otelcol-mcp/README.md

 1. Clone the repository
 2. Build the project using the provided build scripts
-3. Configure Claude Desktop to use the local server implementation
+3. Configure your MCP client to use the local server implementation

 ## License